 Are you concerned about processing delays?

-Currently, three USCIS service centers are handling DACA renewal cases, and application processing times — “wait times” — vary among the service centers.
+Currently, two USCIS service centers are handling DACA renewal cases, and application processing times — “wait times” — vary among the service centers.
 For the latest information, see USCIS’s Check Case Processing Times website, https://egov.uscis.gov/processing-times/.

 Because USCIS’s processing of renewal applications may be delayed, we recommend that you apply at least 150 days before your DACA’s expiration date.
 NILC’s DACA Renewal Calculator — www.nilc.org/dacarenewalcalculator/— can help you figure out when to submit your renewal application in time so that your DACA and EAD don’t expire before your renewal application is processed.

 Note: Given the uncertainty of what will happen with DACA, we encourage people requesting DACA to consult with an accredited representative (at a nonprofit organization that helps people with immigration matters) or an attorney before they apply for renewal, to discuss the benefits and risks of applying.

 What factors are likely to cause a longer application processing time?